 In this article we will look at the Mac mini, MacBook Air and entry-level iMac, and ask whether they are really a sensible budget option or if you can get a better deal elsewhere.
 We examine each of our budget picks in detail, but you can check out our in-depth Mac buying guide for more information.

 If it's a brand-new low-cost Mac you're after, there are three to choose from:

 Mac mini - starting at £799/$799 this is the cheapest Mac you can buy.
 There's also a £1,099 model.
 Buy the Mac mini here.

-iMac - there is also an iMac you can buy £1,049/$1,099 (the same price as the Air in the US, slightly cheaper than the Air in the UK... but probably not for long...)
+iMac - there is also an iMac you can buy £1,049/$1,099, however we really don't recommend that you do!
 There's a much better iMac that costs £1,249 and is worthy of consideration, even if you are thinking that £200 leap is a bit too much for you.
 Buy the iMac here.